kammitama5/kammitama5.github.io/_posts/2017-5-4-Thursday-May-4th.md

 - This is from the talk tonight.
   It was the Cassini mission, and it was awesome!
   This is actually Juno Spacecraft (a model), to 1/5 scale.
+  These are the largest solar panels...because Jupiter is HUGE.

 ![Juno](/images/juno.png)